 Annual main inspection by an independent competent person who is an accredited member of a relevant recognised trade body such as: Association of Play Industries or Register of Play Inspectors International.
 Looking at vandalism, wear and tear, long term structural problems, standard compliance and design.
-(The Play Inspection Company latest inspection November 2023).

-Provisions are in place for repairs and maintenance.
+• Provisions are in place for repairs and maintenance.

-4.11 Infection Control
+4.12 Infection Control